AWhiteKnight/ioBroker.moma/README.md

 MoMa uses the platform independant library 'systeminformation' (https://github.com/sebhildebrandt/systeminformation) to gather information about the computer.
 Many of the calls are exposed to be used in timer intervalls - see reference below.

-MoMa needs at least nodejs version 6.
+MoMa needs at least nodejs version 8 / ES6.

 ## Changelog

 ### 0.0.7 (2018-10-29)
-* Travis testing activated; Minor enhancements in meta data
+* (AWhiteKnight) Travis testing activated; Minor enhancements in meta data

 ### 0.0.6 (2018-10-27)
-* UI text and translations; changed meta-path from moma.x to moma.meta
+* (AWhiteKnight) UI text and translations; changed meta-path from moma.x to moma.meta

 ### 0.0.5 (2018-10-26)
-* Checking for updates in interval 4
+* (AWhiteKnight) Checking for updates in interval 4

 ### 0.0.4 (2018-10-14)
-* New intervals: 0 with high frequency, 4 daily.
+* (AWhiteKnight) New intervals: 0 with high frequency, 4 daily.
 Extended configuration

 ### 0.0.3 (2018-10-02)
-* Basic functions of 'systeminformation' implemented, some documentation
+* (AWhiteKnight) Basic functions of 'systeminformation' implemented, some documentation

 ### 0.0.2 (2018-09-30)
-* Library 'systeminformation' integrated.
+* (AWhiteKnight) Library 'systeminformation' integrated.
 First set of calls implemented

 ### 0.0.1
-* (AWhiteKnight) initial release : Get the Adapter running and show first values of the machines.
+* (AWhiteKnight) initial release

 ## Installation